FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

+- Look into how we can use spread operator with the alertbox to avoid having to pass in default props again if they do not change.
 - Correct back btn...
 Screen freezes when it reaches to the homepage
 - Create resources interface and test upload to S3 Bucket
 - Make unit outline and unit breakdown descriptive